Dr Phyllis Lau

 Phyllis LauPosition

-Senior Research Fellow, School of Medicine
+Senior Lecturer, School of Medicine

 Biography

-Phyllis’ expertise is in mixed-methods) research.
+Phyllis’ expertise is in mixed-methods research.
 She has experience in various study designs including randomised controlled trials, descriptive quantitative studies, qualitative studies (predominantly phenomenological design), interviews, focus groups, quantitative/qualitative/mixed-methods surveys including Delphi consensus surveys for management pathway development and case studies.

 Research Interests